FY27 Funding Opportunity

 The individual applying will ideally have lived experience related to substance use or Opioid Use Disorder.
 For example, the individual may have personally experienced a substance use disorder, have a family member with substance use disorder, or may have lost a loved one to a substance use disorder-related cause.

 This is a volunteer opportunity and there is no compensation associated with the role.
-Please contact dheilman@howardcountymd.gov for more information about how to apply
+Complete this short form if you’re interested in the seat and/or would like to learn more about the Opioid Restitution Fund Commission.

 Membership